pharidm/CarND-Traffic-Signs-Classifier/README.md

 </center>

-Improvements to this architecuture would have been to employ GoogleNet, but do to time contraints it was not considered.
-Using Googlenet would have returned a high accuracy much faster than using 20 EPOCHs.

 ####  3. A iterative approach was used to train the model starting with the basic LeNet architecture.

 ADAM optimizer was picked a good starting point to update the model network weights.
 Instead of the classical stochastic gradient descent procedure to update network weights iterative based in training data.
 “Adam combines the best properties of the AdaGrad and RMSProp algorithms to provide an optimization algorithm that can handle sparse gradients on noisy problems.”
 [Reference Jason Brownlee] (https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/)

 My model returned results close to the required 0.93 accuracy on the first run with 10-15 EPOCHs.
 An EPOCK is a single forward and backward pass of the whole dataset.
 This is used to increase the accuracy of the model without requiring more data.
 I increased the EPOCHs and played with the learning rate and dropout.